 If you've gotten a final restraining order or an order of protection against the abuser, you may be able to prevent the abuser from purchasing, owning, or using a gun for as long as the order lasts.
 The restraining order has to meet certain requirements, however:

-Keep in mind that, unlike with domestic violence misdemeanors, the restraining order gun ban does not apply if your abuser is in law enforcement, the military, or government employment in which guns are issued as part of the official duties of the position.
-State laws vary, however, so please explore your available options with a qualified local attorney.
-To help you determine if the language of your particular restraining order qualifies for the gun ban, contact a local attorney or a helpline such as the National Center on Protection Orders.
+Keep in mind that, unlike with domestic violence misdemeanors, the restraining order gun ban doesn't apply if your abuser is in law enforcement, the military, or government employment in which guns are issued as part of the official duties of the position.
+However, state laws vary.
+The National Network to End Domestic Violence provides information to help you determine if the language of your particular restraining order qualifies for the gun ban.

 What to Do if You Think the Abuser Has a Gun

-Once you determine that you have a) a restraining order, or are sure that b) the abuser was convicted of a domestic violence misdemeanor or felony, contact local law enforcement and let them know the reason why you believe the gun ban applies.
+Once you determine that you have a restraining order or are sure that the abuser was convicted of a domestic violence misdemeanor or felony, contact local law enforcement and let them know the reason why you believe the gun ban applies.
 Law enforcement will then investigate the situation.
 The important thing is that you determine whether there's a strong possibility of a gun ban in your case.
 The police can sort out the details.
-Contacting a domestic violence attorney or legal aid group is also a good option, whether for guidance on what to do legally or simply to receive counseling.

 The domestic violence offender gun ban is a useful tool for protecting you and your family.
 The gun ban removes a potentially deadly weapon from the hands of your abuser and sends a clear message: you have the law and local law enforcement authorities on your side.

-Talk to an Attorney About Your Domestic Violence Case
+Talk to an Attorney About the Domestic Violence Offender Gun Ban